-- scheme - Cashless transactions such as mobile money and credit cards are encouraged. - The reduction of the standard VAT rate from 16 percent to 14 percent (effective 1 April 2020). - A reduction of the resident corporate income tax from 30 percent to 25 percent. - 24-hour Call Centre and information portal set up and manned by Kenya Private Sector Association (KEPSA) - Lowering of Central Bank Rate (CBR) to 7.2% - Lowering of Cash Reserve Ration (CRR) to 4.2% - Central Bank of Kenya to offer flexibility to banks on loans that were active as of March 2020 to maintain liquidity levels - Assessment and restructuring loans taken by corporate borrowers (and SMEs) based on their respective circumstances arising from the pandemic. - Cargo movement allowed to continue however spike in transport requirements has led to a strained supply of trucks. - Mandatory requirement for all returning cargo crew to self-isolate for a period of 14 days straining cargo operations. - Office hours for Customs Offices changed to 9.00 3.00pm at a 50% reduced staffing.
+- Appropriation of KES 10 billion through cash transfers to the vulnerable members of society. - Temporary suspension of listing with Credit Reference Bureau for persons who default on their loan obligations with effect from 1 April 2020. - Disbursement of KES 1 billion for the recruitment of additional medical personnel. - From 28th September 2020, turnover tax reduced from 3 percent to 1 percent.
+The Government will also continue rolling out credit guarantee scheme. - Cashless transactions such as mobile money and credit cards are encouraged. - The reduction of the standard VAT rate from 16 percent to 14 percent (effective 1 April 2020). - A reduction of the resident corporate income tax from 30 percent to 25 percent. - 24-hour Call Centre and information portal set up and manned by Kenya Private Sector Association (KEPSA) - Lowering of Central Bank Rate (CBR) to 7.2% - Lowering of Cash Reserve Ration (CRR) to 4.2% - Central Bank of Kenya offerred flexibility to banks on loans that were active as of March 2020 to maintain liquidity levels - Assessment and restructuring loans taken by corporate borrowers (and SMEs) based on their respective circumstances arising from the pandemic. - Cargo movement allowed to continue however spike in transport requirements has led to a strained supply of trucks. - Mandatory requirement for all returning cargo crew to self-isolate for a period of 14 days straining cargo operations. - Office hours for Customs Offices changed to 9.00 3.00pm at a 50% reduced staffing.
 There is also reduced access to Customs officers and other officials. - Kenya Ports Authority has reduced workforce to two shifts. - KPA enabled online document submission systems to reduce human contact at Mombasa Port - Mandatory pre-arrival report of ships - Allocated of USD 100 Million to fast-track payment of outstanding VAT refunds and other pending payments to SMEs.
 USD 30 million as seed capital for SME Credit Guarantee Scheme. - Allocation of USD 20 Million soft loans to hotels and related establishments. - Allocation of USD 15 Million to assist flower and horticultural producers to access international market. - Enforcement of "Buy Kenya, Build Kenya" policy. - Allocated of USD 6 Million to purchase locally manufactured vehicles. - Trade related essential services providers, Customs, Immigration, and Port Health officials are exempted from the provisions of curfew and required to work 24 hours.